 Psyllium husk is a natural source of pure fiber that’s sold in powder form.
 Studies suggest that plant fibers like psyllium husk can reduce the frequency of bleeding when using the bathroom and help avoid constipation or straining.
 When using psyllium husk, make sure to drink plenty of water.

 A 2011 animal study published in Digestive Diseases and Sciences found that psyllium husk has a gut-stimulatory and laxative effect on mice, and at higher doses it has antisecretory (reducing the normal rate of secretion of a body fluid) and antidiarrheal activity.
 (10)

 Cypress essential oil stops excess blood flow and promotes the clotting of blood.
 This is due to its hemostatic and astringent properties.
 Cypress oil helps with the contraction of blood vessels, and it tightens tissues.
 It’s also known to reduce anxiety, which can help to relieve constipation for some people.
 Use cypress topically by adding 3 to 4 drops to a cotton ball and applying to the area of concern.
 (11)

 Helichrysum essential oil helps stimulate the secretion of gastric juices that are needed to break down food and prevent digestive issues.
 It also serves as an anti-inflammatory agent when applied topically.
 To use helichrysum, rub two to three drops into the abdomen or area of inflammation.
 (12)

 What Are Hemorrhoids?

-Hemorrhoids are classified by grade, which is based on how severe are:
+Hemorrhoids are classified by grade, which is based on how severe they are: